Bayes Adaptive Monte Carlo Tree Search for Offline Model-based Reinforcement Learning

 \section{Methodology}

-In this work, we propose a novel offline MBRL algorithm based on Bayes Adaptive MCTS.
-The core challenge is to design a Bayes Adaptive planning method that is efficient in large stochastic MDPs.
-In this case, we propose Continuous BAMCP in Section \ref{ContBAMCP}, which can be applied to continuous control tasks with high dynamics stochasticity.
-Then, in Section \ref{SBPI}, we present a search-based policy iteration framework, where the search results are distilled into policy and value networks for policy improvement and policy evaluation, respectively, at each iteration.
+In this section, we present a novel offline MBRL algorithm based on Bayes Adaptive MCTS.
+In Section \ref{ContBAMCP}, we propose a Bayes Adaptive planning method (i.e., Continuous BAMCP) that can be applied to stochastic continuous control tasks.
+Then, in Section \ref{SBPI}, we present a search-based policy iteration framework, where the search results (from Continuous BAMCP) are distilled into policy and value networks for policy improvement/evaluation at each iteration.
 In this way, we integrate offline MBRL with Bayes Adaptive MCTS.
-Both components require the use of an ensemble of world models for practical implementation and uncertainty quantification, which is detailed in Section \ref{DeepEns}.
+Both components require the use of an ensemble of world models for either practical implementation or uncertainty quantification, as detailed in Section \ref{DeepEns}.